JamesHardey/ExamProctor/replit.md

     - **Responsive UI:** Question navigation grid with flex-wrap for large question sets, mobile-optimized header and layout with responsive padding and text sizing.
 - **Authentication:** Password-based authentication with bcrypt, session management (secure cookies in production only), admin registration, candidate invitation workflow via email, and password reset functionality for administrators with email-based token validation (tokens are hashed before storage and expire after 1 hour).
 - **Bulk Operations:** CSV import for candidates and CSV/PDF export for exam results, proctoring logs, and analytics reports using `jsPDF` and `PapaParse`.
+  - **Results Export:** Administrators can view all completed candidate results in a table and export to CSV or PDF format with full candidate details (name, email, department, matric no, score, status, completion time).
 - **Real-time Communication:** WebSockets for live monitoring and alerts.

 ### External Dependencies